-Correct timing and placement of fertilizers are important for beneficial results.
+^aTable kindly supplied by T. S. Walker. ^bAnticipated.
+Correct timing and placement of fertilisers are important for beneficial results.
 Nitrogen is most effectively used in split applications.
-When used compound fertilizers, containing nitrogen, phosphorus, and sometimes other nutrients, should be properly tailored to the needs of crop and soil.
-Farmyard manure, green manures, or legumes in rotation are all valuable contributors of nutrients that can reduce to some extent the amounts of commercial fertilizers that must otherwise be used.
+Compound fertilisers, containing nitrogen, phosphorus, and sometimes other nutrients, when used should be properly tailored to the needs of crop and soil.
+Farmyard manure, green manures or legumes in rotation are all valuable contributors of nutrients that can reduce to some extent the amounts of commercial fertilisers that must be otherwise used.

-Although the results would suggest that fertilizer use alone is a satisfactory lead practice, there are too many examples where fertilizers added to local varieties did not provide significant improvements or did not cover the additional cost involved.
-Although far too few experiments have been carried out long enough to obtain useful probabilities over time, the negative results are sufficient to feed farmers' fears and deter government agencies from recommending the application of fertilizers to local cultivars, particularly in dryland agriculture.
-Because of this lack of interest or enthusiasm, the distribution system for supplying fertilizers in a timely manner to the villages is seldom adequate and further hinders their adoption.
-Inappropriate recommendations of balanced fertilizers do not help.
+Although the results would suggest that fertiliser use alone is a satisfactory lead practice, there are too many examples where fertilisers added to local varieties did not provide significant improvements or did not cover the additional cost involved.
+Although far too few experiments have been carried out long enough to obtain useful probabilities over time, the negative results are sufficient to feed farmers' fears and deter Government agencies from recommending the application of fertilisers to local cultivars, particularly in dryland agriculture.
+Because of this lack of interest or enthusiasm, the distribution system for supplying fertilisers in a timely manner to the villages is seldom adequate and further hinders their adoption.
+Inappropriate recommendations of balanced fertilisers do not help.